Structured fillings

 Plastic versions of structured packing have proven effective in various types of absorption and stripping columns.
 Packing manufactured from PP, PVC-C, PVDF, Teflon® PFA and PEEK can be supplied.

 Plastic gauze packings have been used industrially with great success for many years.
 The special gauze structure provides very good wettability, even in aqueous systems.
-This packing is primarily used for low liquid load columns.
+This packing is primarily used for columns with a low liquid load.

 Grid layout

-In the Grid-type packing, the efficiency of structured packing is combined with the mechanical resistance of the grid.
-This type is used where the mechanical strength of structured packing plays a role, or in areas where coking occurs to which it is not sensitive due to its geometric structure.
-Specific surface area from 40-90 m²/m³ with a thickness of 0.5-1.6 mm in many material designs.
+In grid-type packing, the efficiency of structured packing is combined with the mechanical resistance of the grid.
+This type is used where the mechanical strength of structured packing is important, or in areas where coking occurs to which it is not sensitive due to its geometric structure.
+Specific surface area ranges from 40-90 m²/m³ with a thickness of 0.5-1.6 mm in many material designs.